davidbrowne/dsga/README.md

 Current version: `v0.3.0`

 ***All the vector and matrix functionality is implemented***.
-While eventually there will likely be even more tests, all that is missing for basic test coverage are tests of the vector and matrix free functions.
+While eventually there will likely be even more tests, all that is missing for basic test coverage are tests for 16 vector free functions.

+This project need documentation.
+Currently, the documentation that is offered is this README page and the GLSL specification.
+Work on documentation will start after the basic test coverage is completed.

+In addition, we need examples of projects that make use of this library.
+Work on some of these example projects will overlap with the documentation effort.

 ## Usage